-Coastal growth and development affects many coastal communities, especially those with commercial and/or recreational working waterfronts.
-The rapid disappearance of these types of waterfronts has important implications such as the disruption of various types of fishing-related businesses and employment.
-The process of "gentrification," evidenced when those of a lower socio-economic class are no longer able to reside in waterfront communities as property values and taxes rise, has become common along coastal areas of the U.S. and around the world.
+Coastal growth and development affects many coastal communities, especially those with either or both commercial and recreational working waterfronts.
+The rapid disappearance of these types of waterfronts has important implications as the disruption of various types of fishing-related businesses and employment.
+The process of "gentrification," which tends to push those of a lower socio-economic class out of traditional communities as property values and taxes rise has become common along coastal areas of the U.S. and around the world.
 Working waterfronts tend to be displaced with development that is often stated as the "highest and best" use of waterfront property, but often is not associated with water-dependent occupations.
 However, with the continued removal of these types of businesses over time the local economy becomes less diverse and more reliant on the service sector and recreational tourism.
 As home values increase, people within lower socio-economic strata find it difficult to live within these communities and eventually must move.
 Consequently they spend more time and expense commuting to work, if jobs continue to be available.
 Newer residents often have no association with the water-dependent employment and may see that type of work and its associated infrastructure as unappealing.
 They often do not see the linkage between those occupations and the aesthetics of the community that produced the initial appeal for many migrants.
-Demographic trends within counties can provide some indication as to whether these types of coastal change may be occurring, such as if an unusually high rate of growth or change in the demographic character of the population is present.
-A rise in education levels, property values, fewer owner occupied properties, and an increase in the median age can at times indicate a process of gentrification.
+The demographic trends within counties can provide some indication as to whether these types of coastal change may be occurring if an unusually high rate of growth or change in the demographic character of the population is present.
+A rise in education levels, property values, fewer owner occupied properties and an increase in the median age can at times indicate a growing process of gentrification.
 Demographic profiles of coastal communities can be found in Amendment 18 (GMFMC and SAFMC 2011).

-3.5.1 Fishing Communities
+3.5.1 Gulf of Mexico Fishing Communities